CodingItWrong/user-modifiable-software/hypercard/properties.md

 (TWiT 36:05)

-> The primary requirement of the HyperTalk language was that it be readable by somebody that can look and see what was going on: 'oh on mouseup go to next card'.
-Somebody could see that, and maybe modify it a little bit.
-Every HyperCard stack that you got had buttons and things in it, and people learned from each other, and it was kind of like an open source programming environment because people exchanged HyperCard stacks.
+> Every HyperCard stack that you got had buttons and things in it, and people learned from each other, and it was kind of like an open source programming environment because people exchanged HyperCard stacks.

 (Legacy 6:50)

+The result was that you could progress from using provided stacks as-is, to customizing them, to creating something new from scratch:

 > Now when you get HyperCard, it comes with these stacks here and the ones across the top are kind of a brochure showing the kinds of things you can build with HyperCard.
 These aren't the end-all-be-all address book, and the world's perfect calendar.
 Lots of people will want, say, a daily calendar instead of a weekly, or lots of different variations.
 >